MADPT/wittr/README.md

 # Wittr

-This is a silly little demo app for an offline-first course.
+This is a silly little demo app for an offline-first course ([Google Developer Challenge Scholarship: Mobile Web](https://www.udacity.com/google-scholarships)).

 You could run the app either using machine dependnecies, or using docker